Garden City, Michigan: Education

 The main source of education for Garden City is their school district, Garden City School District, which includes four elementary schools, one middle school, one public high school which also houses a performing arts center and a swimming pool, and an alternative education high school called Cambridge High School.
 During the baby boom, a second high school was constructed, Garden City West High School, with teams called the Tigers.
 At that time, Garden City High School, whose teams had the name the Panthers, was renamed Garden City High School - East.
 After the census at both schools declined, Garden City West became Garden City Middle School with the four middle schools from the baby boom being dissolved.
 These middle schools were Burger, Radcliff, Vogel, and Cambridge.
 Burger Middle School became Burger School for Students with Autism, which has been renamed to Burger Baylor School, while still being under the authority of Garden City Public Schools.
 Radcliff Middle School became a satellite campus for Schoolcraft College; the school has since sold Radcliff Center to the City for their Parks and Recreation Department.
 The former middle school and Schoolcraft campus are located directly next to the current Garden City Middle School.
 Vogel has since been razed, while Cambridge now serves as the district's alternative high school.
 After the dissolution of the two high schools, Garden City East resumed the name Garden City High School, with teams now called the Cougars.
-Tipton Academy, a charter school serving grades PK-7, is also located in Garden City.
+Tipton Academy, at the old Florence Elementary building, a charter school serving grades PK-7, is also located in Garden City.

 St. Raphael Catholic School in Garden City closed in 2016.